junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

-They hit a shapeshifter nest, the nasty things are still the trickiest even after they're in the Purgatory, changed shape into people he knows.
+They hit a shapeshifter nest, the nasty things are still the trickiest even after they're in the Purgatory, changing shapes into people he knows.
 The family of the shapeshifters turn into his own family, Sam, Cas, Bobby, Jess, Mom, Dad, even himself, in a clean flannel.
+A big happy family reunion -- Purgatory version.

 "Hate the shifters."
 Dean murmurs under his breath, chopping the closest one's head off, which happened to be himself.

-Cas bites off the shifter-Sam and shifter-Cas's heads, they take down the rest before they even get a chance to change again or run away.
+Cas bites off the shifter-Sam and shifter-Cas's heads.

+Soon enough, they take down the rest before the creatures even get a chance to change again or run away.

+"We make quite a good team, eh?"
+Dean looks around, the two of them are the only things left standing in the nest.

+Cas wanders deeper into the nest, reaching for the bite before moving back towards the exit.

-"Buddy, you left one behind."
-Dean reminds him, kicking the shifter-himself's head to Cas.
+"Buddy, think you left one behind."
+Dean reminds it, kicking the shifter-himself's head to Cas.
 Not sure if this is the very shifter he managed to kill years ago in St. Louis.
-If it is, then Fate is definitely a bitch that loves joking around and this bastard definitely has a crash on using his face.
+If it is, then Fate is definitely a bitch that loves joking around and this bastard definitely has an obsession in using his face.

-Cas moves towards it, still hesitant.
+Cas moves towards it, reluctant.

-Dean watches him.
+Dean watches it.
 "What's the matter?
-Don't have the heart to take a snack because it looks like me?"
+Don't have the heart to take a snack because it has my pretty face?"
 Cas gives him a look.
 Dean chuckles.
 "You do know it's not me, right?
 I'm cool with you eating it -- me -- whatever, so what's your problem?
 Too shy to eat when I watch?"

-Cas makes a voice that sounds awful lot like complain to Dean's ears, and finally absorbs the shifter head with Dean's face.
-Dean watches blue white lights filling its eyes and dimming gradually, the wing bone on its back spreading a small angle from its folded twisted position, some scales dropped, showing smooth skin underneath.
+Cas makes a voice that sounds awful lot like complain to Dean's ears, and finally absorbs the last shifter head.
+Dean watches blue white lights filling its eyes and dimming gradually, the wing bone on its back spreading a small angle from its folded twisted position, some scales drop, showing smooth skin underneath, the nails on its paws shrink back one inch or two.

 Dean grins.
 "See?
 Told you, feel good, right?"

 Cas murmurs something, might be a "Thank you."
 Even that voice sounds lighter and brighter, less monstrous than minutes ago, less incomprehensive to the extent Dean can guess the meaning from the syllables.

-"Come on, we might have enough time to find you a second dinner before heading back."
+"You're actually kinda adorable, can't believe I just said that.
+Come on, we might have enough time to find you a second dinner before heading back."

 Things are looking good.